 Zucchini Carpaccio with Cashew Squash Blossoms

-CHEF + CULINARY STYLIST ASHTON KEEFE SHARES A SIMPLE YET ELEGANT RECIPE THAT CELEBRATES THE FRESHNESS OF FALL
+CHEF + CULINARY STYLIST ASHTON KEEFE SHARES A SIMPLE YET ELEGANT RECIPE THAT CELEBRATES THE PLEASURE IN AT-HOME DINING

-This weekend, gather a few friends for an intimate dinner party and welcome in autumn's abundance, set intentions with loved ones, and pour yourself a generous glass of whatever you like.
-Plus, we tapped culinary artist and chef, Ashton Keefe, to create the main course:
+This weekend, usher in late summer's abundance, set intentions with loved ones, and pour yourself a generous glass of whatever you like.
+We've tapped culinary artist and chef, Ashton Keefe, to create the main course:

 "As a chef, the kitchen is my epicenter for creating joy.
 And while I always enjoy the experience, there are a few times each year when I find it’s truly magical to practice what I preach and eat exclusively in-season food.
 Case in point: harvest time.

-The below recipe is inspired from some of my summer excursions—to Spain, the California coast, out east & down south—and the back-to-school energy I can’t help but feel this time of year.
-Plus, September and October offer a bounty both of the summer’s best produce and the first crops of fall.
+The below recipe is inspired from some of my past summer excursions—to Spain, the California coast, out east & down south—and the back-to-school energy I can’t help but feel this time of year.
+Plus, August through October offer a bounty both of the summer’s best produce and the first crops of fall.

 If I were to be compared to any dish, I’d want it to be this one...
 It might look fancy but at its core, is incredibly approachable and simple.
 This is one of those dishes that looks wildly decadent while being loaded with vitamin A, C, folate, and fiber.
 Better yet, yellow squash is rich in magnesium, an important mineral that aids in bone health and provides natural anti-anxiety benefits.
 Use squash and/or zucchini along with their gorgeous blossoms before the season runs out (although you can continue to get these through November!) and then switch to raw beets as we approach winter.
 The trick is to allow the vegetables to sweat out after seasoning them with salt.

-Here’s to getting back into routines and creating beautiful and pleasurable at-home dining.
+Here’s to creating beautiful and pleasurable at-home dining.

 Zucchini Carpaccio with Cashew Squash Blossom